-- The symptomatic individual should stay 6 feet away from all people at all times. - ii.
-The symptomatic individual should cover their nose and mouth with a standard paper mask, handkerchief, cloth, paper towel, or something similar to help prevent the spread of germs. - The symptomatic individual should avoid touching equipment and furniture, as iii. much as possible, and should not move around the workspace. - The symptomatic individual should be sent home or to an isolation area 14 as iv. soon as possible.
+- The symptomatic individual should stay 6 feet away from all people at all times. - The symptomatic individual should cover their nose and mouth with a standard ii. paper mask, handkerchief, cloth, paper towel, or something similar to help prevent the spread of germs. - iii.
+The symptomatic individual should avoid touching equipment and furniture, as much as possible, and should not move around the workspace. - iv.
+The symptomatic individual should be sent home or to an isolation area 15 as soon as possible.
 The individual should continue to practice guidance in III.A.1.i - iii until they reach their residency or isolation area.
 Modes of transportation for the individual to get to their residency are prioritized below, starting with the top recommendation: - a.
-Personal transportation. - b.
-A ride with a member of their household. - c.
-A ride with a family member or friend. - Once outside the building the symptomatic individual should go to their ν. residency and isolate.
-15 If individual needs to see a healthcare provider, they should call prior to visiting. - The symptomatic individual must report to their supervisor the areas of the vi. facility(s) they visited in the past 24 hours.
+Personal transportation.